 When you get an adult dog, these experiences, mindsets and habits have already been imprinted.

 Know that you may be adopting a dog that has some long-held, deeply ingrained habits and behaviors.

-If you’re adopting from a local shelter or rescue group, ask about our FREE first exam for rescue pets within 14 days of adoption.
+Ask about our FREE 1st exam for rescue pets within 14 days of adoption.

 Call our Castle Rock veterinarians at 303-688-3757 or: